 7. The calculation performed in section 95131(b)(12)(A) for emissions and product data.

-The verification report shall be submitted to the reporting entity at the same time as or before the final emissions data verification statement and product data verification statement(s) are submitted to ARB.
-The detailed verification report shall be made available to ARB upon request.
+The verification report shall be submitted to the reporting entity at the same time as or before the final emissions data verification statement and product data verification statement(s) are submitted to CARB.
+The detailed verification report shall be made available to CARB upon request.

 (B) The verification team shall have a final discussion with the reporting entity explaining its findings, and notify the reporting entity of any unresolved issues noted in the issues log before the verification statement(s) are finalized.

-(C) The verification body shall provide the verification statement(s) to the reporting entity and ARB, attesting whether the verification body has found the submitted emissions data report to be free of material misstatements, and whether the emissions data report is in conformance with the requirements of this article.
+(C) The verification body shall provide the verification statement(s) to the reporting entity and CARB, attesting whether the verification body has found the submitted emissions data report to be free of material misstatements, and whether the emissions data report is in conformance with the requirements of this article.
 For every qualified positive verification statement, the verification body shall explain the nonconformances contained within the emissions data report and shall cite the section(s) in this article that corresponds to the nonconformance and why the nonconformances do not result in a material misstatement.
 For every adverse verification statement, the verification body must explain all nonconformances and material misstatements leading to the adverse verification statement and shall cite the section(s) in this article that corresponds to the nonconformance(s) and material misstatements.

 (D) The lead verifier in the verification team shall attest that the verification team has carried out all verification services as required by this article, and the lead verifier who has conducted the independent review of verification services and findings shall attest to his or her independent review on behalf of the verification body and his or her concurrence with the verification findings.

-1. The lead verifier must attest in the verification statement, in writing, to ARB as follows:
+1. The lead verifier must attest in the verification statement, in writing, to CARB as follows:

 “I certify under penalty of perjury under the laws of the State of California that the verification team has carried out all verification services as required by this article.”

-2. The lead verifier independent reviewer who has conducted the independent review of verification services and findings must attest in the verification statement, in writing, to ARB as follows:
+2. The lead verifier independent reviewer who has conducted the independent review of verification services and findings must attest in the verification statement, in writing, to CARB as follows:

 “I certify under penalty of perjury under the laws of the State of California that I have conducted an independent review of the verification services and findings on behalf of the verification body as required by this article and that the findings are true, accurate, and complete.”

 (4) Adverse Verification Statement and Petition Process.
-Prior to the verification body providing an adverse verification statement for emissions or product data, or both, to ARB, the verification body shall notify the reporting entity and the reporting entity shall be provided at least 14 days to modify the emissions data report to correct any material misstatements or nonconformance found by the verification team.
-The verification body must provide notice to ARB of the potential for an adverse verification statement(s) at the same time it notifies the reporting entity, and include a preliminary issues log.
-The modified report and verification statement(s) must be submitted to ARB before the verification deadline, even if the reporting entity makes a request to the Executive Officer as provided below in section 95131(c)(4)(A).
+Prior to the verification body providing an adverse verification statement for emissions or product data, or both, to CARB, the verification body shall notify the reporting entity and the reporting entity shall be provided at least 14 days to modify the emissions data report to correct any material misstatements or nonconformance found by the verification team.
+The verification body must provide notice to CARB of the potential for an adverse verification statement(s) at the same time it notifies the reporting entity, and include a preliminary issues log.
+The modified report and verification statement(s) must be submitted to CARB before the verification deadline, even if the reporting entity makes a request to the Executive Officer as provided below in section 95131(c)(4)(A).